K444RU/intern-decision-engine-backend/README.md

 - DecisionEngine: A service class that provides a method for calculating an approved loan amount and period for a customer.
 - DecisionEngineController: A REST endpoint that handles requests for loan decisions.
+- EstonianInputValidator: A validation class that checks all the input request params.
+- ControllerExceptionHandler: A class that serves purpose of handling exceptions.